mroam/learnOpenGL/README.md

 Questions
 --------
 * Can we make cross-platform standalone apps that include everything they need? (glew, glut, x11/xQuartz, or whatever else so that users don’t have to download things we depend upon??
 (Isn’t this about “linking” and/or/versus “installing”??)
 * For portability, maybe we should look into “[WebGL](http://www.khronos.org/webgl/)”? (“plugin-free 3D for the web, implemented right in the browser.
 Major browser vendors Apple (Safari), Google (Chrome), Mozilla (Firefox), and Opera (Opera) are members of the WebGL Working Group.”)
-(What are webGL limitations?
-And how much does it overlap with “openGL ES” for mobile devices?)
+(What are limitations of webGL, and its foundation “openGL ES” for mobile devices?)

 * Should we use Eclipse or mac-only Xcode?
 If we use Eclipse, don’t we have to set up separate Eclipse copies for Java and C++?